Porcelain Veneers – Procedure Costs & Recovery

-- The artistic and technical skill of the ceramist making the veneers and the cosmetic dentist who places the veneers.
+- The artistic and technical skill of the ceramist making the veneers and the cosmetic dentist who places them.

-- The location where dental veneers treatment is performed.
-Costs for dental veneers and all cosmetic dentistry procedures vary widely by region of the country, specifically from large metropolitan areas to smaller towns.
+- The location where treatment is performed.
+Costs for cosmetic dentistry procedures vary widely by region of the country, specifically from large metropolitan areas to smaller towns.

 - The type of dental insurance you have.
 Dental insurance typically does not cover cosmetic procedures.

 - The material used.
-Porcelain veneers are more expensive than indirect or direct composite resin veneers.
+Porcelain is more expensive than indirect or direct composite resin.